oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 Add a Category
 --------------

-Category node is a direct link to the product category with the list of products in the OroCommerce storefront.
+A category node is a direct link to the product category with the list of products in the OroCommerce storefront.

 To add a category node to the menu in the OroCommerce storefront: